Maintaining a Healthy Skin Barrier

 Limitation of Exfoliation Frequency:

-Exfoliation is beneficial for removing dead skin cells and promoting cell turnover, but overdoing it can harm the skin barrier.
+Exfoliation helps remove dead skin cells and encourages new cell growth.
+However, doing it too much can damage the skin barrier.
 Limit exfoliation to once or twice a week, depending on your skin type and sensitivity.
 This frequency allows for gentle removal of dead skin cells without causing irritation or damage to the skin.

 Preference for Gentle Exfoliants like AHAs and BHAs:

 Choose gentle exfoliants containing alpha-hydroxy acids (AHAs) or beta-hydroxy acids (BHAs) over abrasive scrubs or harsh exfoliants.
-AHAs, such as glycolic acid and lactic acid, work on the surface of the skin to remove dead skin cells, while BHAs, like salicylic acid, penetrate deeper into the pores, making them effective for acne-prone skin.
-These chemical exfoliants dissolve the bonds between dead skin cells, promoting a smoother and more radiant complexion without causing irritation or micro-tears in the skin.
+AHAs, like glycolic acid and lactic acid, work on the skin’s surface to remove dead skin cells.

 5. Be Mindful of Your Diet